 Bursitis may be caused by:

-- A blow to an area containing a bursa
+- Injury to an area that contains a bursa

 - Repetitive stress on the bursa

-- Long periods of pressure on joint—leaning on elbows, sitting or kneeling on hard surfaces
+- Long periods of pressure on a joint, such as leaning on elbows, sitting, or kneeling on hard surfaces

-- Medical conditions that cause inflammation in joints such as rheumatoid arthritis or gout
+- Health problems that cause inflammation in joints, such as rheumatoid arthritis and gout

-- Long hours in one position such as a carpenter kneeling
+- Long hours in one position, such as a kneeling to put down carpeting

 - Contact sports